raspibolt/raspibolt/guide/bonus/bitcoin/safu-ninja.md

 * (Optional) Punch the date of creation of your wallet, known as the "birth date".
 This could help you quicken the search for your UTXOs when reconstructing the wallet in a few years.
 The wallet software used for recovery will not need to scan the entire blockhain but will start at the birth date.

-* Stack all the wasshers on the bolt
+* Stack all the washers on the bolt

 * Screw and tighten the wingnut